 Why do we need Cyclurban?

 The mobility sector plays a key role in tackling greenhouse gas emissions.
 All over the world urbanisation is increasing.
-More and more people move to- or live in cities.
+More and more people move to or live in cities.
 Thus, the necessity to find smart solutions for mobility and transport in metropolitan areas is rapidly growing.
-A successful fight against climate change implies that traffic emissions in cities must be kept at low levels. (life quality, time efficiency and health should meanwhile increase).
+A successful fight against climate change implies that city traffic emissions must be kept at low levels. (life quality, time efficiency and health should meanwhile increase).
 As a result, the transformation of urban traffic systems is inevitable.

-How can the future of urban mobility look like?
+What can the future of urban mobility look like?

 There are multiple reasons why cars cannot be the backbone of transportation in future cities.
-Problems caused by air pollution, noise and the huge demand of space are strong arguments for an overdue change in urban mobility concepts.
+Problems caused by air pollution, noise and the huge demand for space are strong arguments for an overdue change in urban mobility concepts.
 The reduction of private car traffic can offer enormous chances by restructuring neighbourhoods with pedestrian zones, public greenery, playgrounds and additional spaces for local businesses such as cafes and restaurants.

 Urban mobility is becoming more dynamic and flexible with digital devices allowing access spontaneously.
 In cities, innovative transport solutions such as car-, ride- or bike-sharing are being implemented.
 Thereby, spatial structure, mobility behaviour and innovations interact.
 In sustainable climate-resilient cities, public transport and active mobility must form the backbone of urban transport – complemented by sharing services.
 Thus, developing strategies to support active mobility is crucial for adapting urban infrastructure to future needs.